John G. Hunter, M.D., F.A.C.S., F.R.C.S. (Edin.)

 School of Medicine Interim Dean

-President and Board Chair, OHSU Faculty Practice PlanMark A. Richardson, M.D., MScB, MBA, was appointed Dean in the School of Medicine at Oregon Health & Science University in July 2007.
-He is also President and Chair of the Board of Directors of the Faculty Practice Plan.
-From 2001 until he was appointed Interim Dean in 2006, Dr. Richardson served as Professor and Chair of the OHSU Department of Otolaryngology - Head and Neck Surgery.
+President and Board Chair, OHSU Faculty Practice PlanJohn G. Hunter, M.D., F.A.C.S., was appointed interim dean for the School of Medicine, effective October 1, 2016.
+He is also president and chair of the Board of Directors of the Faculty Practice Plan.
+From 2001 until he was appointed interim dean, Dr. Hunter served as Mackenzie Professor and Chair of the OHSU Department of Surgery.